BigFudge420/bio-sequencer/README.md

 - Trim to 100 chars; replace non-alphanum (except . _ -) with '_'.

 ## Error and warning policy:
-- Multiple FASTA records -> 400: "Multiple FASTA records detected..."
+- Multiple FASTA records -> Only the first one is used"
 - Invalid characters for expected seq_type or seq -> 400 with details of offending chars.
 - File too large -> 413 Payload Too Large.
 - U->T conversion (RNA to DNA) -> auto-convert + return warnings array in response.